 A white paper may not make sense for every company’s content marketing strategy, but in some cases, they are just the ticket.
 A white paper is authoritative, persuasive, and in-depth, helping to position you as a true thought leader in your niche.
 They are especially valuable to readers if you give them away as a free download in exchange for subscribing to your community or your email list.

 Companies like DocuSign, an electronic signature solution, have raised the bar of what solid white papers look like, with an entire library of useful, unique, well-researched white papers.

 - Example for white papers: DocuSign

 They have a comprehensive resource section of white papers and aren’t afraid to get technical.

 If you’re providing this content that adds value to customers or prospective customers and it meets the criteria listed above, consider making it quid pro quo.
 If you’ve put a lot of resources into creating a piece that’s unique and valuable to your audience, make sure to “gate” that content.
-Value-added content that provides a benefit to your customers shouldn’t be shy about asking for your customers’ name, email, etc., so they can download or view that information.
+Value-added content writing services that provides a benefit to your customers shouldn’t be shy about asking for your customers’ name, email, etc., so they can download or view that information.
 This turns some of your more in-depth added-value content into true lead generators.

 Keep in mind, however, that some readers will balk at the idea of filling out a form in order to receive your newest white paper or e-book, regardless of content value.
 We suggest a combination of gated and ungated content to truly reach and inform as many prospects as possible.